 Hugging and blessing people that treat us badly. *yuck*

 Not stealing office supplies from work. *who does that?*

-We can be the “change” people need to see in order to want to know Christ and represent who He is.
+We can be the “change” people need to see in order to make them want to know Christ.

 I know I’m going to work toward it.
 How about you?